Ankr-network/mirage-mobile-widget-unity/Docs/build-scripts-configuration.md

 ## Configuration

-In order to configure your local paths to do automated Mirage Widget Android library and Unity example builds you will need to create LocalBuildSettings.txt in the repo's BuildScripts folder.
-To this easily you can make a copy of LocalBuildSettings-template.txt, rename it to LocalBuildSettings.txt and fill its JSON-object property values with your local values.
+To configure your local paths to do the automated Mirage Widget Android library and Unity example builds you need to create LocalBuildSettings.txt in the repo's BuildScripts folder.
+To do this easily you can make a copy of LocalBuildSettings-template.txt, rename it to LocalBuildSettings.txt and fill its JSON-object property values with your local values.
 LocalBuildSettings.txt is ignored by git.

 Here's a description of each property in this config: